Company Seven.

 • The view is constantly changing, the Sun's appearance has never been, nor will it ever be exactly the same as today."

-We are so confident in a filter line that has such a long term proven history in observatories that when used as directed, the DayStar Hydrogen-Alpha filters sold until May 2005 are guaranteed for TEN (10) years from date of delivery from Company Seven.
-Filters delivered after March 2006 under the new ownership of DayStar Filters Limited Liability Corporation bear a FIVE (5) year limited warranty.
-Should the filter become inoperative due to optical or electronic failure, DayStar or Company Seven will repair the filter, or replace it at our discretion with an equivalent filter at no cost to the customer.
+We are so confident in a filter line that has such a long term proven history in observatories that when used as directed, the DayStar Hydrogen Alpha filters sold until May 2005 are guaranteed for TEN (10) years from date of delivery from Company Seven against defects of workmanship or materials.
+Filters delivered after March 2006 under the new ownership of DayStar Filters Limited Liability Corporation also bear a TEN (10) year limited warranty.
+Should the filter become inoperative due to optical or electronic failure, DayStar or Company Seven will repair the filter or replace it at our discretion with an equivalent filter at no cost other than return shipping to the customer.

 back

-Contents Copyright 1994-2006 Company Seven All Rights Reserved
+Contents Copyright 1994-2014 Company Seven and DayStar Filter Co. - All Rights Reserved